 It explains how to use a dynamic pre-interview questionnaire I developed with my agents and refined throughout my selling years.

 But before I do that, let me set the stage.

-The objective of this Confidential Questionaire is to ask key questions before you get into your presentation and to listen to the prospect.
+The objective of this Confidential Questionnaire is to ask key questions before you get into your presentation and to listen to the prospect.

 It helps to define you and your prospects intentions.
 I never expected a new agent to have this mastered in their first 10 or 12 interviews.
 It is something you will learn to master with practice and more practice.

 This fact finding session is where your sale is made or lost and is pertinent to the end result.
 Believe it or not, I actually closed on the sale using this questionnaire, even before I went through my presentation, by getting a money commitment from the prospect.
 Let me explain.

-As I explained in the sales process, when dealing with people.
-“People buy what they want and not what they need.”
+As I outlined in the sales process article, “People buy what they want and not what they need.”
 You need to Find out what they want and develop your sales presentation around that theme.
 So how do we do that?

 You Learn to sell people on concepts and ideas not products or insurance policies.
 What is it, that this Insurance policy that your trying to sell is going to do for Mr. Prospect and his family?

 Here is an example: The Automobile Industry sells its cars and trucks around concept selling.
 (Eg: “This car will make you feel better.
 It makes you enjoy life more, and so on” verses it has a 500 hp engine and six spark plugs and a backup battery.) not the product.